warrenpilot/hello-world/README.md

 This commit is to be on this branch (which I create/switch to first), edit this file, then commit to origin.

+Test Docs is a folder containing files that will change.
+I want to see if version control will keep each successive file change.

 Now this branch is strictly for editing before placed into the master.

 Now I'm going to go directly into master.